Amen Bank: Overview

-Amen Bank was founded in 1966, as a result of the independence from the Crédit Foncier d'Algérie et de Tunisie (CFAT), a local branch of the French banking system Société Centrale de Banque (later known as Société Générale) established as far back as 1880 and headquartered in Algiers, Algeria.
-In 1966, it changed its name to Crédit Foncier et Commercial de Tunisie (CFCT).
-Its first CEO was Ismail Zouiten, yet all its shareholders were French citizens.
-In 1971, it was bought by the Banque Générale d'Investissement, later known as PGI Holding, and opened to Tunisian shareholders as Rachid Ben Yedder became the new CEO.
-In 1995, it changed its name again to Amen Bank.
+Amen Bank traces its origins to the Crédit Foncier d'Algérie et de Tunisie (CFAT), a local branch of the French banking network Société Centrale de Banque, later associated with Société Générale.
+CFAT had been established in 1880 and was headquartered in Algiers, Algeria.
+Following Tunisian independence, the institution was reorganized in 1966 and adopted the name Crédit Foncier et Commercial de Tunisie (CFCT).
+Its first chief executive officer was Ismail Zouiten, although its shareholders at that time were French citizens.

-In 2009, Amen Bank launched Tunisia's first online bank.
+In 1971, CFCT was acquired by Banque Générale d'Investissement, later known as PGI Holding.
+The change in ownership also brought Tunisian shareholders into the company, and Rachid Ben Yedder became its chief executive officer.
+The bank adopted its current name, Amen Bank, in 1995.

-In 2015, Amen Bank launched Tunisia's first online direct bank.
-Amen Bank made a request to the Central Bank of Tunisia to create a subsidiary specialized in Islamic banking and finance.
+Amen Bank later developed digital banking services.
+In 2009, it launched what was described as Tunisia's first online banking service.
+In 2015, the bank introduced Amen First Bank, presented as the first online direct bank in Tunisia.
+The same year, Amen Bank submitted a request to the Central Bank of Tunisia to establish a subsidiary specializing in Islamic banking and finance.

-Its headquarters are in Tunis, Tunisia.
+The bank is headquartered in Tunis, Tunisia.